GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 # AWS Systems Manager

 If you had previously set up AWS Systems Manager to collect logs (e.g., by using the Systems Manager Agent (SSM Agent) and CloudWatch Logs), you might be able to retrieve logs from terminated instances.
 Systems Manager can manage and collect logs from instances, and if it was configured correctly, it could provide access to historical logs even if the instances have been terminated.

+# AWS ElastiCache

+## AWS ElasticCache for Redis

+- high throughput
+- low latency
+- high availability (through replication and persistence options)
+- Supports various data structures

+## AWS ElastiCache for Memcached

+- high performance
+- low latency
+- DOES NOT have the advanced feature of Redis, such as persistence and complex data structure